meta-toolkit/metapy/README.md

 pip install metapy
 ```

-This should work on OS X and Linux with pretty much any recent Python
+This should work on Linux, OS X, and Windows with pretty much any recent
-version >= 2.7.
-On Linux, make sure to update your `pip` to version 8.1 so
+Python version >= 2.7.
+On Linux, make sure to update your `pip` to version
-you can install from a binary package---this will save you a lot of time.
+8.1 so you can install from a binary package---this will save you a lot of
+time.

 ## Getting Started (the hard way)